MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 - `type`: required string with log type - "managedError", "handledError" or "errorAttachment".
 - `timestamp`: optional string with log timestamp date-time e.g "2017-03-13T18:05:42Z".
 - `appLaunchTimestamp`: optional string that specifies timestamp date-time when the app was launched e.g."2017-03-13T18:05:42Z".
-- `processId`: required integer with process identifier
-- `id`: required string with exception identifier
-- `fatal`: required boolean which indicates if the exception resulted in a crash
-- `processName`: required string with the process name
 - `device`: required object with device characteristics
     - `appVersion`: required string with application version name, e.g. "1.1.0"
     - `appBuild`: required string with application build number, e.g. "42"